-- a) Based upon a review of the required conflict of interest forms submitted by administrators, department chairs and the Board of Trustees, 100% of the individuals completed a conflict-of-interest declaration during this reporting period.
+- a) Based upon a review of the required conflict of interest forms submitted by administrators, department chairs and the Board of Trustees, 100% of the individuals completed a conflict-of-interest declaration, duirng this reporting period.
 Documents in the Human Resources/Talent office track all Administrators and Department Chairs, ensuring that they have completed the annual conflict of interest form.
-All Trustees, during each Board Meetings, as noted in official meeting minutes, declare any potential conflict of interest with Board Agenda items. - b) The annual audit report for 06.30.23 noted two disclosures of conflicts of interest but neither rose to the level of a conflict of interest; and - c) For the fiscal year 06.30.23 no conflicts of interest needed to be disclosed. - 7.2 Make any purchase of over \$100,000 without having obtained comparative prices and quality from at least three competitive bids, unless considered a 'sole source' provider.
+All Trustees, during the course of each Board Meetings, as noted in official meeting minutes, declare any potential conflict of interest with Board Agenda items. - b) The annual audit report for 06.30.22 did not note any disclosure of conflicts of interest; and - c) For the fiscal year 06.30.22 no conflicts of interest needed to be disclosed. - 7.2 Make any purchase of over \$100,000 without having obtained comparative prices and quality from at least three competitive bids, unless considered a 'sole source' provider.
 Orders shall not be split to avoid these criteria.